intershop/devenv-4-iom/doc/06_troubleshooting.md

 ## Non TTY device

-When you trying a `docker login` from a Linux like terminal on Windows such as _Git bash_ or _Docker quickstart terminal_, you will get the following error.
+When trying a `docker login` from a Linux like terminal on Windows such as _Git bash_ or _Docker quickstart terminal_, you will get the following error.

     docker login docker.intershop.de
     > Error: Cannot perform an interactive login from a non TTY device